kennethaweberii/Neck_Muscle_Segmentation/README.md

 9. Run net_segment command to perform segmentations:
     * net_segment -c inference.ini inference

+### Image Formatting Requirements

+The model requires that the both the IP (in-phase) and OP (out-of-phase) images are present.
+The images should be in NIFTI format with separate files for the IP and OP images.

+To convert DICOM to NIFTI, you can use: https://github.com/rordenlab/dcm2niix

 ### Citing Neck Muscle Segmentation Model

 If you use use this model in your work, please cite: